- Access to Information

 Many Irish settlers followed Sturt into the area to take advantage of the rich loam that surrounded the Murrumbidgee River and by the end of 1833 the entire Narrandera frontage of the river had been claimed for farming purposes.
 The Narrandera area continued to increase in importance as it proved an ideal spot to cross the Murrumbidgee River for those heading to the Victorian gold fields.
 Most of the development at this stage had been concentrated on the southern side of the river but because this area flooded easily development moved to the northern side away from flood areas.

-In 1860 the government surveyed the area and the village of Narrandera was proclaimed.
+In 1860 the government surveyed the area and the village of Narrandera was proclaimed in 1863.
 However, it wasn't until 1885 that the Narrandera Borough was proclaimed with the first election on the 2nd June.
 The amalgamation of Yanco Shire and Narrandera Municipal Council in June 1960 led to the formation of Narrandera Shire Council.

 1858 saw paddle steamers being introduced as a means of transport.
 Bullock land travel proved costly, unreliable and for passages very uncomfortable.
 Paddles Steamers meant that the cost of transporting goods not only reduced but also new important markets were opened for pastoralists in Melbourne and Adelaide.